wcarhart/konphig/functions.md

 ---

 ## Statistics & Tools
+These functions show statistics about the system, environment, and files, or act as general tools.

 #### md5c
 *MD5 checksum check* - checks the `md5sum` for two files, prints `PASS` if the two `md5sum`s are the same and `FAIL` if they are different